Trac-Systems/ord-tap/README.md

 - Efficient transfers (single-TX transfers, mass-transfers, postage returns)
 - Authority system to control token flows (transfers, minting)
 - Built-in trading
+- Low UTXO-footprint
 - Digital Matter Theory support (DMT)
 - Synthetic block rewards for Bitcoin miners

 `ord-tap` provides an extensive REST API to pull current and historic states from the index.

 This modification is a standalone port of the peer-to-peer indexer & validator (based on Trac Network).

+This port has been implemented with the help of Codex (Bloom filters & parity checks/fixes).

 TAP REST API
 ------------